connexcs/docs/docs/customer/did.md

     + Strict: This will enforce the proxy engagement.
     + Relaxed: This will perform best efforts to engage the RTP Proxy, if it can't then the calls will connect directly.

-+  **RTP Media Proxy**: This defaults to Auto, but selecting a zone (by continent) is the current recommendation.
++  **RTP Media Proxy**: This defaults to Auto but selecting a zone (by continent) is the current recommendation.
 The following options allow you to set where RTP media server for this route for this customer:
     + Auto: Selects the least expensive path between your customer and provider.
     + Direct RTP (no proxy): Bypass ConnexCS, so media flows directly between the customer and carrier.
     + Zone (recommended): Select any of the regional servers